keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/_index.md

 Please follow the steps detailed in the following tutorials.

-* Self-healing using upscaling with:
+* Self-healing using upscalling with:
   * [Dynatrace](dynatrace-scaling/)
   * [Prometheus](prometheus-scaling/)
 * Self-healing using feature toggle based on [Unleash](https://unleash.github.io/) with: